richard-glira/iowa-community-events/README.md

 ```
 ### To run this beautiful frontend follow the instructions below 👇

-- Cd into the `frontend/` directory and run the following commands
+- `cd` into the `frontend/` directory and run the following commands

 ```bash
 npm install